jes/autopatzer/mojo/API.md

 instead of after, otherwise the first move of the game will time out while the user is busy resetting the pieces.

+### Ping

+    {"op":"ping"}

+Just used to keep connection alive.
+Ignored by the server.
+The client does not need to send these, it should be enough for the server to do all the keeping alive.

 ## Messages from mojolicious to web page

 ### Report changes made on board